-+ Add SSH account: Click to add a new SSH account.
+Add SSH account: Click to add a new SSH account.

-Enable SSH: Turn on to use SSH service.
+- Restrict root access: Turn on to restrict functionality that requires root access. - Enable SSH: Turn on to use SSH service.

 Account: Enter a unique account name.
 New password: Enter a password for the account.
 Passwords must be 1 to 64 characters long.
-Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.

-Repeat password: Enter the same password again.

-Comment: Enter a comment (optional).

-Update SSH account: Edit the account properties.

-Delete SSH account: Delete the account.
+Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.Repeat password: Enter the same password again.Comment: Enter a comment (optional).
+The context menu contains:Update SSH account: Edit the account properties.Delete SSH account: Delete the account.
 You can't delete the root account.